 Apple cider has long been the county’s go-to drink come autumn.
 The peninsula is home to many family owned and operated orchards that produce a variety of delicious apples.
 Traditional apple cider is created by boiling apples with sugar, cinnamon and allspice until cooked, and then strained and chilled.

 You can buy the local cider in half or full gallons at most orchard markets during harvest season.
 Some locations offer a twist on the traditional, by adding tart cherry juice for a cherry-apple cider.
-Seaquist Orchards near Sister Bay hosts an Apple Festival on October 6 that celebrates all things apple.
+Seaquist Orchards near Sister Bay hosts an Apple Festival that celebrates all things apple.
 Or, make a day trip to Washington Island where you can turn your own bucket of apples into cider at the Fall Fun Fest & Cider Pressing Party.